We're nearing 'peak population.' These economists are worried

 And Dean, what about the other concept of fixed costs?
 How does that translate into an argument for more people?

-So many of the things that we value have this property that economists call fixed costs, where the cost is all in creating it once and for all, and there isn't a very high cost or any cost at all for an extra person to use it.
+So many of the things that we value have this property that economists call fixed costs, where the cost is all in creating it once and for all, and there isn't a very high high cost or any cost at all for an extra person to use it.

-And so one of these things with high fixed costs, you need other people to want it or need it just like you do, and then everybody can use it.
+And so, one of these things with high fixed costs, you need other people to want it or need it just like you do, and then everybody can use it.

 And so, one of the ways that we might lose out in a smaller world is that there wouldn't be so many people who want the things we want or need the things we want, and paying the fixed costs to make it happen.